ValeSayfa/MasterThesis/readme.md

 # A Meta-Approach to guide Architectural Refactoring from Monolithic Applications to Microservices

-This is the Master Thesis of Qiwen Gu, a web demo tool for assisting the developers to guide their architectural refactoring process based on specific scenarios
+> A web-based tool for assisting the developers to guide their architectural refactoring process based on specific scenarios.

+> This is the Master Thesis of Qiwen Gu, a student of INFOTECH, University of Stuttgart, Germany.

+> Terms: micro-services, monolithic migration, architectural refactoring, web demo

 ## Getting Started